1999–2000 Golden State Warriors season

 The 1999–2000 Golden State Warriors season was the 54th season for the Golden State Warriors in the National Basketball Association, and their 38th season in the San Francisco Bay Area.
+The city of Oakland, California hosted the NBA All-Star weekend at The Arena in Oakland this season, which featured the 2000 NBA All-Star Game.

+Season summary

+Off-season

-The city of Oakland, California hosted the 2000 NBA All-Star Game at The Arena in Oakland this season.
-During the off-season, the Warriors acquired Mookie Blaylock from the Atlanta Hawks, and acquired point guard, and first-round draft pick Vonteego Cummings out of the University of Pittsburgh from the Indiana Pacers.
+During the off-season, the Warriors acquired Mookie Blaylock from the Atlanta Hawks, and acquired rookie point guard, and first-round draft pick Vonteego Cummings out of the University of Pittsburgh from the Indiana Pacers.